 FERPA grants students the right to inspect and challenge information in their files.
 Requests for access to academic records must be made in writing to the Director of the Office of Records and Registration.
 Requests for access to other personal records must be made in writing to the Vice President of Student Services and Dean of Students.
-The college has 45 days to comply with each request.
+The College has 45 days to comply with each request.
 Following access, the student or parent may request a hearing to challenge the contents of a record.
-The Director of the Office of Records and Registration or the Vice President of Student Services and Dean of Students of a record.
 The Director of the Office of Records and Registration or the Vice President of Student Services and Dean of Students will arrange the time and place and notify the student or parent.